dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2418: Creativity and art shape societal values and understanding.
+### T2418: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|